MORNING FATIGUE: DISCOVER WHY YOU FEEL TIRED

 The solution?
 Give your body a break, and aim to finish eating at least 2-3 hours before bed.
 If hunger strikes, choose a snack that supports sleep.
 A handful of nuts, a small serving of cottage cheese, or lean slices of meat can help.
 When the fridge “starts whispering sweet temptations”, distract yourself with a different activity—brush your teeth, sip a warm herbal tea, or do a few minutes of deep breathing to reset the craving.
 Your future self (and your morning alarm) will appreciate the better choices.

 While the reasons for our morning fatigue might seem overwhelming, there’s a silver lining: many of these factors are within our control.
-Small, consistent changes can lead to significant improvements in our sleep quality and, consequently, our morning energy levels.
+Small, consistent changes can significantly improve our sleep quality and, consequently, our morning energy levels.

 Image by Freepik

-Start by establishing a consistent sleep schedule – yes, even on weekends.
+Start by establishing a consistent sleep schedule to combat morning fatigue, yes, even on weekends.
 Create a relaxing bedtime routine that doesn’t involve screens.
-Move your body during the day, even if it’s just a short walk.
-Be mindful of what you eat and drink in the evening hours.
-And most importantly, give yourself permission to prioritize sleep.
+Move your body during the day, even just a short walk.
+Be mindful of what you eat and drink in the evening to mitigate morning fatigue.
+And most importantly, give yourself permission to prioritise sleep.

 Remember, it’s not about achieving perfect sleep every single night.
 It’s about making better choices, one day at a time.
-With patience and persistence, you might just find yourself waking up feeling refreshed and ready to tackle the day – no extra alarm snoozes required. for a better you.
+With patience and persistence, you might wake up feeling refreshed and ready to tackle the day – no extra alarm snoozes required for a better you.